Cozy Peach Kitchen

 If you're new here, let me start by saying I love sharing vegetarian dump-and-bake recipes because they just make life a lot easier.

 This baked gnocchi is actually the easiest dump-and-bake recipe that I've ever made because it uses just 5 main ingredients and no chopping or prep is required.
+Unlike my sheet pan baked gnocchi which results in crispy gnocchi, this is more of a casserole that creates soft, tender gnocchi.

 This is the kind of recipe to make when you really don't feel like cooking or when you just want a simple, comforting meal without any hassle.